andrewpmilne/project-five-golf-data-analytics/README.md

 - We aim to predict each player's tournament finishing position using their strokes gained statistics as input features.
 - A regression model will be developed to estimate a continuous finishing position rather than a binary outcome.
 - This approach enables more detailed insights by showing how close a player is likely to finish relative to others, instead of simply indicating whether they will place in the top ten.
-- Model outputs will include predicted finishing positions and associated confidence intervals, providing coaches with actionable insights into player performance expectations and areas for improvement.
+- Model outputs will include predicted finishing positions, providing coaches with actionable insights into player performance expectations and areas for improvement.

 ## Business Requirement One User Stories
 - As a golf performance analyst I want to understand how each strokes gained metric correlates with top-ten finishes so that I can identify which skill areas most strongly influence elite tournament success.